mastertaj/GSSO-Digital-Health-Hub-Development-Community/README.md

 **Welcome to the GSSO Research Hub Community**

-The GSSO Research Hub Community is a key part of a grant-funded initiative to advance Digital Research Infrastructure (DRI) for equity-oriented digital health systems and standards.
+The GSSO Research Hub Community is a key part of a grant-funded initiative to advance Digital Research Alliance of Canad (DRA) for equity-oriented digital health systems and standards.
 Our work focuses on modernizing gender, sex, and sexual orientation (GSSO) information practices within digital health systems, including electronic health records (EHRs), patient portals, and lab information systems.
-Guided by principles of inclusivity, collaboration, and sustainability, this project aligns with Canada Health Infoway's Action Plan to Modernize GSSO Information Practices.
+Guided by principles of inclusivity, collaboration, and sustainability, this project aligns with Canada Health Infoway's Action Plan to Modernize GSSO Information Practices in Canadian EHRs.

 **Mission and Objectives**